Yoinksawse/CornOS/README.md

-This is a Operating System developed by Yoinksawse after Alan Becker
+This is a Operating System developed by Yoinksawse Inspired by kOSeki and Corn
+Made With Love
+Fuelled by Boredom